aryzing/hr-notes/git.md

 git rebase -i HEAD~3
 ```

+Commits listed from oldest to newest.
+Can only `fixup` a commit if there is a previous/older one in the list before it.

 # Change a remote's name:

 Command to change remote URL, can be used for switching from https to ssh: